Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### annotation.relationName

-The name of the relation associating a document with its repository annotation object.
+The name of a relation associating a document with its repository annotation object.

 Default value: `{http://www.tsgrp.com/model/openannotate/1.0}annotates`